opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

 !!! tip "Tip"
+    - [x] Replace the cluster name and region in the command with your desired values
     - [x] This command will create an EKS cluster named `opeyemi-k8s-cluster` in the `us-east-2` region.
 You can change these values as needed.
     - [x] The command will also create a default node group with t3.medium instances.
 You can customize the node group settings by adding additional flags to the command.
 See [_(eksctl documentation - create cluster)_](https://eksctl.io/usage/creating-and-managing-clusters/#creating-a-cluster){: target="_blank" }